 We recommend Zoho People as the best HR software for startups because it’s free for up to five employees.
 In fact, it only costs $1 per employee, per month if you have six or more team members; this means it’s less expensive than Paycor and Zenefits—great for cash-strapped startups.
 In addition, Zoho People is part of a much larger suite of business software.
 Therefore, it’s a great place to look for business apps that integrate with your HR data as your company grows.

 Zoho People Pricing

-Zoho People is free if you have five or fewer employees.
-In the free version, you get an employee database, document management, leave tracking, reports and mobile apps.
-Otherwise, the price ranges from $1 to $5/month per employee for the various plans that include additional features as shown below.
+Zoho People is free if you have five or fewer employees, but don’t let the price fool you—it’s still a full-featured HR system that includes an employee database, recruiting, time and attendance, employee self-service, and leave management.
+Otherwise, Zoho costs range from $1 to $5 per employee, per month for monthly plans that include the features shown below.

 Zoho People Pricing Table